TexasInstruments/edgeai-tensorlab/README.md

 ## Contact
-This extension of MMDetection is part of Jacinto-AI-DevKit and is maintained by the Jacinto AI team: jacinto-ai-devkit@list.ti.com
+This extension of MMDetection is part of Jacinto-AI-DevKit and is maintained by the Jacinto AI team (jacinto-ai-devkit@list.ti.com).
+For more details, please visit: https://github.com/TexasInstruments/jacinto-ai-devkit